-And, of course, such an experience was “highly disagreeable” to any passenger because even the loudest passengers could not be heard without “immense exertion” and many went hoarse from trying to be heard.
+And, of course, such an experience was “highly disagreeable” to any passenger because even the loudest passengers could not be heard without “immense exertion” and many went hoarse from trying.
 Continue reading →

 Coachbuilders or coach makers created “those numerous and elegant vehicles which modern refinement … invented as speedy and luxurious modes of traveling.”
 In building a vehicle, a coachbuilder usually relied on artisans, “wheel-wrights, smiths, painters, carvers, joiners … [and] harness-makers,” and assembled together the parts the artisans created by making a body and a carriage.

 Coachbuilding also ensured the coach was adapted to the places for where it was destined to be used, whether that be town, country, or continent.
 According to one coachbuilder, coaches had to be built stronger for town driving than for country use, and it was even more important they be built “stronger for the continent than even for the town, as the badness of their roads obliges them to use six horses to what on a well made road two would draw with equal facility.”
 Although coaches had to be built sturdy, they also had to be built as lightly as possible so as not to create an additional burden on the horses destined to pull them.
 Continue reading →

 Mail coach robberies occurred regularly because mail coaches carried passengers, as well as mail.
 It did not matter that by the early 1800s “the coachmen and guards [wore] the king’s livery, scarlet, faced with blue and gold lace; and [were] an intrepid and fearless class.”
 It also did not matter that at the rear of the coach, the mail box, which was supposedly large enough to “hold a man doubled up,” was tightly secured.
 The box, approximately “three or four feet wide and deep, and perhaps a couple of feet broad,” was where the mail bags were deposited, after which the lid was securely locked with a key.
 Continue reading →